JaneliaSciComp/hortacloud-website/content/docs/administration/aws/deployment.md

   * Select your fleet from the list of fleets and then select 'Start' from the `Action` menu.

 * At this point the installation script you started on your host machine, should continue to completion.

+## Customizing the portal URL

+By default the application will have a very long url that is not easy to remember, something like:
+<http://janelia-hortacloudwebapp-janeliahortacloudwebadmi-yefcny29t8n6.s3-website-us-east-1.amazonaws.com/>.
+Follow these instructions to create a shorter domain for use with your installation.

+* Register a domain with Route53 or your domain provider.
+  * The Route53 page in the AWS console has a "Register domain" form.
+  * Alternative providers can also be used, but it requires a little more work.

+* Purchase an SSL certificate for your domain.
+  * This can be done with [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/)
+  * or an external certificate provider, often it can be done with the same company that provided your domain registration.
+Use the "Import a certificate" button to register your certificate with AWS.

+* Use the "Create distribution" button on the CloudFront console to attach your registered domain to the s3 bucket that hosts the admin portal.
+  * the only things that need to be changed from the defaults are
+    * "Origin domain" - this should be the domain that was originally generated for your admin portal.
+    eg: *janelia-hortacloudwebapp-janeliahortacloudwebadmi-yefcny29t8n6.s3-website-us-east-1.amazonaws.com*
+    * "Viewer protocol policy" - Change this to "Redirect HTTP to HTTPS"
+    * "Custom SSL certificate" - Select the certificate that you registered with AWS Certificate Manager
+  * Finally, click the "Create distribution" button.